 My linguistic bipolarism looked perfectly fine until the day I realized the offline world was affected too.
 It started to show in different social situations, especially in the most stressful of them all: the party.

-Luckily, in the midst of my delirium, I stumbled on this interesting article from the New Republic.
+Luckily, in the midst of my delirium, I stumbled on an interesting article from the New Republic.
 Over the past several decades, scientists have studied whether speaking different languages makes us intrinsically different.
-In the late ’60s, Susan Ervin tested a group of Japanese women living in the US and had them answer a set of questions both in English and Japanese, with staggering results.
-Whenever answering in Japanese the women gave conservative, reassuring answers à la Betty Draper, whereas the English answers kinda made them sound like a gang of anarchist truck drivers who throw molotovs at cars for fun (DISCLAIMER: this interpretation of the test is personal and powered by too much cheap wine).
+In the late 1960s, researcher Susan Ervin tested a group of Japanese women living in the United States and had them answer a set of questions both in English and Japanese, with staggering results.
+Whenever answering in Japanese the women gave conservative, reassuring answers à la Betty Draper, whereas the English answers kinda made them sound like a gang of anarchist truck drivers who throw molotov cocktails at cars for fun (DISCLAIMER: this interpretation of the test is personal and powered by too much cheap wine).

 Maybe languages have no special powers after all, and it’s not the terms we know (or don’t know) that shape our personalities.
 Maybe we can have the whole Oxford Dictionary in our brain, but it isn’t until we pour all that into the ear of someone who’s willing to listen, react and respond, that language really has an impact on who we are.